 Dorothea Lynde Dix Scholarship

 Dix scholars are automatically considered for the Dorothea Lynde Dix Scholarship when they apply to Simmons.
 They do not require a separate application and are part of the admission process.
-(This scholarship is up to $5,000 for the first two consecutive semesters of
+(This scholarship is up to $10,000 for the first four consecutive semesters of enrollment).

 Children, grandchildren and siblings of Simmons graduates automatically qualify to receive an Alumnae Scholarship of $2,000 per year, renewable for four years.
 No separate application is required.

 First Year Scholarships that Require a Separate Application